cdehnert18/stream-backend/README.md

 - **Video Management**: Upload, retrieve, and manage video content.
 - **Comments and Likes**: Allow users to comment on and like videos.
-- **Security**: Secure API access with authentication and authorization mechanisms.
+- **Security**: API access with authentication and authorization mechanisms.

-## Frontend

-The frontend for this application will be available soon.

-## Website

-You can visit the live website later this year.

 ## Setup and Installation